-OLD SWAMP RIVER;

-WETLANDS (HCC) Two parcels totaling 13.6 acres between Abington Street and Weymouth border were transferred to the town in 2009.
+7OLD SWAMP RIVER; WET-LANDS (HCC).
+Two parcels totaling 13.6 acres between Abington Street and Weymouth border were transferred to the town in 2009.
 Two tributaries of the Old Swamp River pick up drainage from the upper watershed, connect to the Old Swamp River and contribute to the Weymouth water supply.
 Upland areas are characterized by ancient oaks and stone walls.
 Access is from old Pine Street, a discontinued way off Abington Street.
-Nearby on Industrial Park Road is a predominantly wetland parcel, about 3.5 acres donated by Joseph Noe Realty Trust in 1996.
-Bordering a tributary of the Old Swamp River; no formal trails or parking.
+Nearby on Industrial Park Road is a predominantly wetland parcel, about 3.5 acres donated by Joseph Noe Real-55 MILDRED CUSHING WOODS 68 GEORGE WASHINGTON FOR- ty Trust in 1996.
+Bordering a tributary of the Old Swamp River; no formal trails or